JeremiasArian/JeremiasArian/README.md

 Hi im Jeremias from Argentina.
-I like to code little things in my free time.
-Learning Java.
+I like to code little things with java in my free time.